Your web browser is outdated and may be insecure

 2023 saw the continuing development and dissemination of RCN Learn the single sign-on online portal for RCN and RCNi education and learning resources.
 One of our priorities for 2023 was the development of the RCN Research Strategy, working closely with the RCN Research Forum.
 The shared experiences and expertise of RCN staff, members, fellows, forums, and an expert reference group from across the four nations have been invaluable to shaping the vision.

 Staffing for Safe and Effective Care remains one of our most significant workstreams, as well a critical issue for our members.
 PNC provides oversight to the UK programme board for this work, and supported the move to be much clearer about what safe staffing means in practice and establish a strong position on the need for a ‘safety critical red line’ below which staffing levels should never fall.
 This has led to a focus on the need for a minimum ratio of patients cared for by a registered nurse.
 This position was presented and debated at the end of the year in the RCN international Safe Staffing Summit.
 This event, which I had the privilege to Chair, brought together national and international experts to present the evidence behind the ‘international case for ratios’.
 In 2024 we will be looking to harness four country, cross sector and political support for this position.
-Members can find out more here.
+Members can find out more on our 'Safety critical nurse-to-patient ratios' page.

 We continue to provide oversight to the development of the RCN Professional Framework for Nursing.
 Three workstreams have continued to progress this critical work: Professional Practice; Levels of Practice; and Career Frameworks.